guardian/recommendations/npm-packages.md

 The ES module version of your library should be referenced by the `module` field.

-The CommonJS version should be referenced by the `main` field, and the TypeScript declaration files by the `types` field.
+The CommonJS version should be referenced by the `main` field.

+`.d.ts` files should be published alongside their JS counterparts or be referenced by the `types` field.

 ##### Example